 This part time program consists of 50 credit points offered over a one year period.
 Students undertake a total of four coursework units of study.

 |CPc3||Interpersonal Processes in Psychotherapy|

 |CPc4||Facilitating Therapeutic Change|

-An Australian undergraduate degree (or equivalent) in teaching, social work, social sciences, psychology or counselling with at least credit (60%) average.
-Depending on professional experience prospective students may be required to undertake the Basic Counselling Skills and Advanced Counselling Skills short courses prior to commencement.
+An Australian undergraduate degree (or equivalent) in teaching, social work, social sciences, psychology or counselling with at least a credit (60%) average.
+Depending on professional experience, prospective students may be required to undertake The Cairnmillar Institute’s Introduction and Advanced Counselling Skills short courses prior to commencement. courses prior to commencement.

 For entry into the course, students are required to submit an application through the Apply Now page, with certified or original scanned copies of the following supporting documentation:

 - A 500 word personal statement outlining what factors have contributed to the application

 - Proof of residency/citizenship (e.g. passport, birth certificate, or citizenship certificate)

 - Two references, preferably with at least one academic, using the online HODSPA reference system.
 A guide on how to use the system is available here.